AnneJ17/android-cheat-sheet/README.md

   - onBind()
   - onCreate()
   - onDestroy()

+* **IntentServices**

+  The IntentService is used to perform a certain task in the background.
+Once done, the instance of IntentService terminates itself automatically.
+An example for its usage would be downloading certain resources from the internet.
+It offers onHandleIntent() method which will be asynchronously called by the Android system.

 * **Creating an IntentService**
   - define a class within your application that extends IntentService and defines the onHandleIntent